Start9Labs/vaultwarden-startos/docs/instructions.md

 ![](./assets/img-3.png)

-5. Copy your Bitwarden Tor onion URL from your Companion App and paste it into the “Self Hosted Environment” → “Server URL” field.
+5. Copy your Bitwarden Tor Address from your Companion App and paste it into the “Self Hosted Environment” → “Server URL” field.
 Add “http://” (*not* https://) to the frontend of the onion URL.
 Then click “Save”.

 ![](./assets/img-4.png)